Ethical-Intelligence-Lab/probabilisticSelf/README.md

 - Available in the project's OSF repository.
 Simply unzip the .zip folder in the project repo, such that the 'data' directory is visible.

-## Setup for HRL:
+## Setup for Running Option-Critic:
-- Create Python 3.9 environment.
+- Create a Python 3.9 environment.
 - Install the requirements in `requirements_hrl.txt`
 - Install ray nightly from the wheel `pip install -U LINK_TO_WHEEL.whl`.
 You can find the links to install the wheel here: https://docs.ray.io/en/latest/ray-overview/installation.html
+- Set sb to False in `gym_gridworld/gridworld_env.py`
+- Run `main_option_critic.py` with the desired parameters.